Updated: 6 days ago

 Many forms of lawsuits are protected from state governments by the concept of "sovereign immunity."
 California, on the other hand, has waived sovereign immunity in several cases of employee negligence.
 8 Injury victims may make a lawsuit against the state or municipal authority that runs the bus line if a reckless public bus driver causes an accident.

 In California, most personal injury lawsuits have a two-year "statute of limitations."
 This applies to how long a plaintiff has to file a complaint.
 The plaintiff will not be entitled to recover damages if they do not bring a complaint under the statute of limitations.

 Other notice deadlines apply to lawsuits against the government, which the accident claimant must meet.
 In most cases, you must file a personal injury or wrongful death lawsuit with the government within six months of the accident.
 If the victim does not file a lawsuit within six months, he or she will forfeit the right to compensation.

 That's why it's important to contact a personal injury lawyer in Los Angeles after you get into an accident.
 They'd know how to navigate California Personal Injury Laws and will be able to help you file claims and get the compensation you deserve.

 Though a bus accident can be caused by bad weather or the unexpected presence of an animal on the road, the majority of bus accidents are caused by human error.

 It's possible that the bus driver is to blame for:

 Texting, talking, GPS navigation, eating, or drinking while driving are all examples of distractions.

-Speeding or reckless driving, which is even riskier because of the bus's size and ability to become unbalanced, particularly around curves.
+Speeding or reckless driving is even riskier because of the bus's size and ability to become unbalanced, particularly around curves.